parkpoomdev/AIT-Report-Template/README.md

 # AIT-Report-Template [Word Documents][Doc]

-Report Include Cover
+Report Include Cover.
-Table of Content
+Table of Content.
-Sample Topic
+Sample Topic.
 ...
 Reference

-Formating is include inthe documents
+Formating is included in the documents